JehadAbdelBaqi/Snake/README.md

 The Scoreboard class was everything related to the scoreboard, both the actual scoreboard and the keeping of score.

-Note - The Scoprebpard was later updated to keep highscores.
+Note - The Scoreboard was later updated to keep highscores.